The Red List of Trains in Japan

 History

 Kotoden purchased six intermediate carriages and refurbished again, and reintroduced them in 1984.
 Kotoden renamed them 1070 series, and they were the first trains on the network with air-conditioning.
-However, the 1070 series trains have only two sets of doors per carriage so that the company feels it a little troublesome.
+However, the 1070 series trains have only two sets of doors per carriage so that the company feels it inconvenient especially during rush hours.

 Current Operations & Future Prospects

 The 1070 series has been used on Kotohira Line during rush hours.
-The first unit (1071-1072) is usually in use while the second unit (1073-1074) is designated as a spare unit and does not run often on mainline.
+The first unit (1071-1072) is usually in use while the second unit (1073-1074) is designated as a spare unit and does not run often.

-Kotoden plans to introduce new trains in 2027.
-Since the 1070 series is the oldest rolling stock, both units are likely to be withdrawn by then.
+Kotoden plans to introduce brand new trains in 2026.
+Since the 1070 series is the oldest rolling stock, both units are likely to be withdrawn by then or even before that.

 Photo